The electoral college is a disaster for a democracy.— Donald J. Trump (@realDonaldTrump) November 7, 2012

 The winner-take-all approach is clearly contrary to the idea of representative democracy.
 Alexander Hamilton and James Madison assumed electors would be chosen on a proportional, per-district basis and Hamilton drafted an amendment after states did otherwise.

 Changing apportionment of electors, or abolishing the Electoral College entirely, requires a constitutional amendment.
 Not impossible, but a substantial hurdle.
 Elector allocation, however, is entirely up to the states on their own.
-There are already efforts to make allocation proportional, such as the National Popular Vote compact.
+There are already efforts to make allocation proportional, such as the National Popular Vote Interstate Compact.
 Allocating based on national popular vote would outright undermine the Electoral College for the sake of reducing the small-state bias, but is only properly democratic if enough states cooperate.
-Allocating based on congressional district, as was intended, is susceptible to gerrymandering.
-Allocating based on state popular vote more directly reflects the will within each state, though preserves a small-state bias derived from a compromise to preserve political power for those who enslaved people.
+Allocating based on congressional district, as was intended, is susceptible to gerrymandering in a way unimaginable in the 18th Century.
+Allocating based on state popular vote more directly reflects the will within each state, but preserves the small-state bias derived from a compromise to preserve political power for those who enslaved people.
 Either way, surely the 620,825 people in Los Angeles who voted Republican, or the 458,845 people who voted Democratic in Dallas, want their voices heard.

 *However, it’s important to acknowledge reasons people from historically and currently oppressed groups may choose to not participate in a system that oppresses them.
 Likewise, many, typically poor or non-white, are prevented from voting because of voter restrictions that specifically target them.
 These are both clearly not situations of “surrender”.